Krystian19/cactus-app/README.md

 + - [x] Define a proper pipeline that edits videos programmatically
   + - [x] Develop cli to interact with video editing pipeline
   + - [x] Apply steps of the process programmatically
-+ - [x] Setup TSlint for the client project
-  + - [x] Find a ts style guide to follow follow for the client project
 + - [ ] Implement a not found page for content that is not found
   + - [ ] Setup component to be used in such cases
 + - [ ] Create an error component to show if the client's requests fails